 The Media School also offers a Certificate in Journalism and several media minors for students majoring in other subjects.
 Some of those minors are Media and Creative Advertising, Media Law and Ethics and Media Persuasion.
 Check the Media School section in your bulletin for more information about the certificate and minors.

-A good starting point for the Public Relations concentration is MSCH-C 101 Media, an introductory course about media literacy.
-This class is a prerequisite to many upper-level journalism courses and is required for all Media School degrees.
+A good starting point for the Public Relations concentration is MSCH-C 101 Media, an introductory course about the role all forms of media pay in our lives today.
+A prerequisite to many upper-level journalism courses, MSCH-C 101 is required for all Media School degrees.

 Tracks and concentrations